Ripuarian Franks: History of the term "Ripuarii"

 Another reason to doubt direct borrowing from Latin is that the earliest spelling of the word uses a b instead of the p, which would be expected in classical Latin.
 Furthermore, later spellings show that the word was being pronounced by Germanic speakers with a w-like sound.
 Springer argued that this is evidence that the word came from Gallo-Romance, the Latin-derived language from which modern French derives, where such changes from p to b were normal in this period.
 According to this account, Germanic speakers in the Cologne area pronounced the b as a w-like voiced bilabial fricative, β.
 Frank, in contrast, notes that the move from p to b could also be explained as a typical sound change which happened among Germanic speakers in this time, but accepts that the word could have had a Gallo-Romance origin.

 Springer also questioned whether the word derived directly from the word from a river bank, noting that in various parts of the late Roman empire the word riparius was used to refer to people with military or policing functions.
 Although the term is presumed to have derived originally from the word for a riverbank, because of the connection of these people to border regions, Springer and others note that well before the end of the Roman Empire it became a word for certain policing units, perhaps connected to toll collection, and the word was no longer always connected to rivers.
 Springer proposes therefore that the people of Cologne owed their special name to a unit of Roman border police who had been posted there before the Franks took over.

+Ripuarian designations were used in various sources from Carolingian and post-Carolingian era, such as the Annals of Saint Bertin, the Annals of Fulda, and also in some other sources from those periods.
 An example of the terms being used to refer to a larger area is known from the 9th century.
-The Annals of Xanten referred to King Lothar II (855-869) as king of the Ripuarians, or of Ripuaria (rex Ripuariorum and rex Ripuariae).
-His short-lived kingdom was a new construction similar to Austrasia, is today normally known as Lotharingia.
-Similarly, in the 11th century, when the term was becoming more unusual, Wipo of Burgundy called the Lower Lotharingians Ribuarii and their duke dux Ribuariorum.
+The Annals of Xanten referred to king Lothar II (855-869) as king of the Ripuarians, or of Ripuaria (rex Ripuariorum and rex Ripuariae).
+His short-lived kingdom, that became known as Lotharingia, was a new construction similar to Austrasia.
+Similarly, in the 11th century, when the term was becoming more unusual, Wipo of Burgundy mentioned the inhabitants of Lower Lotharingia as Ripuarians (Ribuarii), and their duke as duke of the Ripuarians (dux Ribuariorum).